-ELD Paper logs and manual record keeping has become outdated for quite some time now, but from this year, truck drivers and fleet owners will finally become hassle-free.
-The HOS DOT Mandate 2019 has passed an official rules for all drivers to use electronic logging devices or ELDs to record their hours of service.
+Paper logs and manual record-keeping become outdated for quite some time now due to hours of service rules, but from this year, truck drivers and fleet owners will finally become hassle-free.

-Don’t worry – the mandate is only for commercial truck drivers or carriers who are required to keep a record of their Hours of Service in compliance with the US Federal hours of service ELD regulations.
+Don’t worry – the fmcsa hours of service eld mandate is only for commercial truck drivers or carriers who are required to keep a record of their dot service hours in compliance with the fmcsa hours of service rules.

 What is an ELD?